-Property address Balgowan Ardwell Stranraer DG9 9NB Seller(s) Lady Angela Buchan-Hepburn Completion date of property questionnaire 01/12/2023
+Property address Balgowan Farmhouse Ardwell Stranraer DG9 9NB Seller(s) Simon Richard as Executor for the late Lady Buchan-Hepburn Completion date of property questionnaire 30/04/2025

 Note for sellers

 - Please complete this form carefully.
 It is important that your answers are correct. - The information in your answers will help ensure that the sale of your house goes smoothly.
 Please answer each question with as much detailed information as you can. - If anything changes after you fill in this questionnaire but before the date of entry for the sale of your house, tell your solicitor or estate agent immediately.